ramico/MDs/react/readme.md

 ## Styling

-styling can be applied to React in three ways
+Styling can be applied to React in three ways

 1. *CSS* files

     > By creating a typical css file good selector configuration is required
     > to use it just `import './file.css'`

-1. inline styling
+1. Inline styling

     > React allows assigning an object to the style attribute for html components
     > the object properties must be camelCased *DHTML*